-- About 90% of radiographers are employed by the NHS.
+- Jobs are available in hospitals and private clinics throughout the UK.
 The ratio of diagnostic to therapeutic radiographers is around ten to one.

 - Self-employment or freelance work is uncommon.
 There are some opportunities for agency work.

 To practise as a diagnostic radiographer you must be registered with the Health & Care Professions Council (HCPC).
-In order to register, you must successfully complete a BSc (Hons) level diagnostic radiography degree or a postgraduate diploma/Masters approved by the HCPC.
-(See the HCPC website for a list of accredited courses.)
+In order to register, you must successfully complete an HCPC-approved radiography training programme at either undergraduate or postgraduate level.
+See the HCPC website for a list of approved courses.

-Applicants are subject to a Disclosure and Barring Service check.
-Health screening is also required.
+All students are subject to a Disclosure and Barring Service check.

 You will need to have: